harness/developer-hub/docs/continuous-integration/development-guides/mlops/e2e-mlops-tutorial.md

 Next time you run the pipeline, someone from the project will need to approve the promotion of artifact to the production environment.

-## The ML model powering the web application
+## Conclusion

+Congratulations!
+Here's what you've accomplished in this tutorial:

+- [x] Build and push an image for this project.
+- [x] Run security scans on the container image.
+- [x] Upload model visualization data to S3.
+- [x] Publish model visualization data within the pipeline.
+- [x] Run test on the model to find out accuracy and fairness scores.
+- [x] Based on those scores, use Open Policy Agent (OPA) policies to either approve or deny the model.
+- [x] Deploy the model.
+- [x] Monitor the model and ensure the model is not outdated.
+- [x] Trigger the pipeline based on certain git events.
+- [x] (Optional) Add approval gates for production deployment.

-The following is a simple web application developed using plain HTML/CSS/JS.
-The decision for credit card application approval uses the response from the public AWS Lambda function URL invokation.
+The following animation demonstrates a simple web application developed using plain HTML/CSS/JS.
+The outcome of the credit card application uses the response from the public AWS Lambda function URL invocation.

 ![Credit Card Application Demo App](static/creditcardapprovalapp.gif)

-## Reference pipeline

-Find a reference pipeline for this tutorial [here](https://github.com/harness-community/mlops-creditcard-approval-model/blob/main/sample-mlops-pipeline.yaml).
-Make sure to replace all placeholder and sample values if you reuse this pipeline.

-## Next steps

-Congratulations!
-The following checklist will provide you with an overview of what you have accomplished:

-- [x] Build and push an image for this project
-- [x] Run security scans on the container image
-- [x] Upload model visualization data to S3
-- [x] Publish model visualization data within the pipeline
-- [x] Run test on the model to find out accuracy and fairness scores
-- [x] Based on those scores, use Open Policy Agent (OPA) policies to either approve or deny the model
-- [x] Deploy the model
-- [x] Monitor the model and ensure the model is not outdated
-- [x] Trigger the pipeline based on certain git events
-- [x] (Optional) Add approval gates for production deployment

-Now that you've built an MLOps pipeline on Harness and used the Harness platform to train the model, check out the following guides on how you can integrate other popular ML tools and platforms into your Harness CI/CD pipeline:
+Now that you've built an MLOps pipeline on Harness and used the Harness platform to train the model, check out the following guides to learn how you can integrate other popular ML tools and platforms into your Harness CI/CD pipelines:

 - [AWS SageMaker](https://developer.harness.io/docs/continuous-integration/development-guides/mlops/mlops-sagemaker)
 - [Databricks](https://developer.harness.io/docs/continuous-integration/development-guides/mlops/mlops-databricks)